HockeyJustin/UkAccidentStatistics/README.md

 - 9.26% of accidents involve a van.

 - The months with the most accidents were January, February and June.

+## Tech Info
+- .NET Core (multi-platform)
+- XUnit
+- It uses full year 2015 data by default (but you can change it when new data comes out).

 ## How do I run it?